kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/try-kibo-onboarding.md

 Before you go, make sure that you have:

-- Registered a live class time (and received a confirmation email)
+- Registered for a live class time (and received a confirmation email)
 - Joined Discord and updated your profile name, photo, and description
 - Introduced yourself in the #general channel on Discord
 - Marked your calendar for Orientation on Tuesday July 12 at 3pm GMT